CodeBear801/tech_summary/tech-summary/papers/hmmm_through_noise_sparseness.md

 ## Problem

 Purely geometric approaches' issue: sensitive to measurement noise and sampling rate.
-Compare with HMM solve this problem by explicitly modeling the connectivity of the raods and considering many different path hypotheses simultaneously.
+Compare with HMM solve this problem by explicitly modeling the connectivity of the roads and considering many different path hypotheses simultaneously.